Shahaam-Sid/AccountsData/README.md

 # AccountsData
-A program to read and Account details
+A program to read and write Account details